phpguru/shared-environment/readme.md

 ## Usage

 1. Clone the repository to ~/.shenv,
+1. Set PROJECT_HOME to point to your projects folder, e.g. /home/<YOUR_USER>/Projects
 1. Set the DOCKER_HOME environment variable to /home/<YOUR-USER>/Projects/AdviNow/docker-development
 1. Add the below code to your ~/.bashrc (Linux) or ~/.bash_profile (Mac)
 1. Reload your terminal or `source ~/.bashrc`